-- Scrub the surface with mineral spirits using a household sponge with a nylon scrubby side.
-Wipe dry with a soft cloth as wax is dissolved.
+- Scrub the area with mineral spirits using a household sponge with a nylon scrubby side.
+Wipe up with a flannel or cotton rag as wax is dissolved.
 Repeat process a second time if needed.

 Wash surface as usual and dry thoroughly.
-Using one of the mixes below, apply polish to surface then wipe dry with a soft cotton towel.
+Using one of the mixes below, apply polish then buff dry with a cotton rag.

-- Mix equal parts olive oil and white household vinegar.
+- Combine equal parts olive oil and white household vinegar.

 - 2 TBS cider vinegar